Frequently Asked Questions

 Yup!
 Your ‘Top 5 Geek Loves’ are how we match you with a pen pal, or how you might find a friend on the site!
 These are things you “geek out” about the most–so you might be a tea-drinking, knitting, Sherlock-loving sort, or you might nerd out about photography, Harry Potter, and healthy eating!
 Really, it’s whatever you want to include to find a nerdy pen pal match!

 The official Camp Handbook lists all of the Camp Activities you will be able to do.
-There is a dedicated Camp Activities forum which will be available once Camp begins with many of the Camp Activities forums.
+There is a Camp Discord which will be available once Camp begins with many of the Camp Activities.
 In addition, the activities will become available on YouTube, our blog, and in other designated places.
 You will always be able to find out what’s happening either on the IGGPPCamp Twitter, the Camp Bulletin board, or the daily camp blog post called the Daily Campfire.
-You’ll need to register for the site so you can view and post replies in the forums!

 IGGPPC is run solely by volunteers who love spreading fun and friendship.
 Read more about us here.

-If for any reason your new pal does not respond, you can go off into the wilderness and try to snag a pen pal via our Pen Pals forum.
+If for any reason your new pal does not respond, you can go off into the wilderness and try to snag a pen pal via our Pen Pal Limbo chat on Discord.
 If that doesn’t work, sign up again the next month.
 It isn’t uncommon to it to take a couple of tries to find that perfect match.

 Unfortunately, there is no way for us to control someone’s willingness to follow through when they sign up.
 Want more info?
 Read a blog Stewie wrote of “5 tips for making a good connection with your pen pal”

-You can find all of your Troop activities in the Troop forums!
-You’ll need to register for the site so you can view and post replies in these forums.
+You can find all of your Troop activities in your Troop’s Discord channel!
+You’ll receive a link to join once you have been sorted into your troop in early August.
 Each Troop also has 2 camp counselors who will be posting fun things for you there.
 There is also typically a hashtag for each Troop so you can find one another on social media!

 As a rule, we will only pair you with 1 per round but you can sign up for as many rounds as you want.
 If you sign up multiple times for one round we will delete all but one submission before beginning the process (checking for duplicates takes place each month before we begin pairing)